- 2 large butternut squash

 - About 2 3/4 pints (1 1/2 litres) chicken stock

 - 4 tablespoons sour cream

 - Extra-virgin olive oil

 Preheat the oven to 400 degrees F. (200 degrees C/Gas 6)

 Cut the squash in half and remove the seeds, reserving these for later.
-Using your pestle and mortar, bash up the coriander and chilli nice and fine and sprinkle over the squash.
+Using your pestle and mortar, bash up the coriander and chili, nice and fine, and sprinkle over the squash.
 Drizzle with a little oil and roast in a hot oven until nice and soft.